spcrepeau/Docker-Stack/general_apps/README.md

 ### Notes

 * This application does not have any built-in authentication and we'll use authentik to do so.
-* Setup reverse proxy for this app, but point to the authentik public URL.
+* Setup reverse proxy for this app, but point to the authentik port instead.

 ### Links